itw-creative-works/simply-beautiful/README.md

   <br>
 </p>

-## Simply Beautiful Works in Node AND browser environments
+## 🌐 Simply Beautiful Works in Node AND browser environments
 Yes, this module works in both Node and browser environments, including compatibility with [Webpack](https://www.npmjs.com/package/webpack) and [Browserify](https://www.npmjs.com/package/browserify)!

-## Un-minify any of the following languages
+## 🦄 Un-minify any of the following languages
 * HTML
 * CSS
 * Javascript
 * JSON

-## Install Simply Beautiful
+## 📦 Install Simply Beautiful
-### Install via npm
+### Option 1: Install via npm
 Install with npm if you plan to use Simply Beautiful in a Node project or in the browser.
 ```shell
 npm install simply-beautiful